minoobeyzavi/Future-Projects/README.md

 10- Hercules

 11- Propose idealistic plans to drastically improve something, only to create universal energetic waves of momentum in that direction, in people's subconscious and conscious.

+12- People think about creaating AI becuause they want to learn to have integrity in order to properly focus on the actual priorities.